-- I consider the aquaculture activities proposed in the new area of coastal permit U140825 will exclude only a small amount of commercial fishing, if any. - With the exception of trawling, the exclusion zone for commercial fishing methods in this assessment (as identified in Table 2) is the new area of coastal permit U140825 (ie, 0.96 ha).
+- I consider the aquaculture activities proposed in the new area of coastal permit U141009 will exclude only a small amount of commercial fishing, if any. - With the exception of trawling, the exclusion zone for commercial fishing methods in this assessment (as identified in Table 3) is the new area of coastal permit U141009 (ie, 2.05 ha).
 This is because the methods could occur immediately adjacent to but not within the new coastal permit area.
 However, for trawl fishing a 250 m exclusion zone was added to the new coastal permit area to reflect the minimum distance commercial trawl vessels can operate from marine farm structures.
+Taking into area already excluded by existing marine farms, the new coastal permit area would exclude 2.03 ha from trawling.